texfaq/texfaq.github.io/FAQ-numbersets.md

 ---
+title:  Symbols for the number sets
 section: Symbols, etc.
 date: 2014-06-10
 ---

-# Symbols for the number sets

 Mathematicians commonly use special lettering for the real numbers and other standard number sets.
 Traditionally these were typeset in bold.